ww1g11/JuMag.doc/docs/examples/SW.md

 [Stoner–Wohlfarth model](https://en.wikipedia.org/wiki/Stoner%E2%80%93Wohlfarth_model):
-When the scale of system is within a exchange length, we can consider the magnetization as a uniform vector,and use the single axis anistropy to simulate the demagnetization.
+When the scale of system is within an exchange length, we can consider the magnetization as a uniform vector,and use the single axis anistropy to simulate the dipolar interactions.
 Set the anistropy axis and magnetization in xz plane ,with angle $\theta(0 \leq \theta \leq \frac{\pi}{2})$ and $ \phi$ to x-axis,respectively, and applied field is along positive z-coodinate.We have
 ```math
 E_\mathrm{anis} = - K_{u} (\vec{m} \cdot \hat{u})^2 \\